pmwcs/pmwcs/src/chip/README.md

 You can specify a `ChipSet` as either a `filter` of `choice` which slightly changes the visual styling of selected chips.
 While `material-components-web` has some built in functionality for chip sets, it doesn't fit well with React's unidirectional data flow.
 It is recommended you use standard React patterns to store selected chips in your state and render them accordingly.

 Clicking on the trailing close icon will trigger a close animation and put the chip in an exited state, but it is up to you to remove component out from rendering.
-The you use the `onRemove` prop implement this behavior.
+Then you use the `onRemove` prop implement this behavior.

 ```jsx
 function Example() {